 To make the tart dough made ahead of time, simply wrap the ball of dough or pastry-filled tart pan in plastic wrap and keep it in your fridge for up to 1 week.
 It’s also really easy to freeze (see instructions below)!

-The baked and cooled tart with dark chocolate ganache (without the garnish) can be made 2 days ahead of time.
+The baked and cooled whole tart with rich chocolate ganache filling (without the garnish) can be made 2 days ahead of time before your holiday celebrations.
 Just keep it covered in the fridge until it’s time to eat.

 Absolutely!
 Just wrap the unbaked dough or baked shells in plastic wrap and freeze for up to 2 months.